akashskypatel/Reverbio/.github/pull_request_template.md

 - [ ] Verify plugins can be enables successfully
 - [ ] Verify plugin bottom sheet opens when plugins are enabled
 - [ ] Verify a plugin can be added (use template plugin under /app_plugins/src/template.js)
-- [ ] Verify plugin can be reloaded individually and in batch
+- [ ] Verify plugin can be reloaded individually and in batch. (change plugin version in template plugin to check)
 - [ ] Verify plugin can be deleted
 - [ ] Verify plugin settings page opens when tapping on individual plugin under plugin list
 - [ ] Verify all plugin settings widgets load correctly with default values as defined in template.js manifest